Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Message Detection And Channel Estimation for uRA in Cell-Free Systems

 \subsection{Message Detection}

-In uRA, the first task of the centralized receiver is to produce an estimate of the list of the active messages, i.e., the list of columns of $\Sm_u$ that have been transmitted for each location $\Lc_u$.
-In random access problems, misdetection (an active message detected as inactive) and false-alarm (an inactive message detected as active) events play generally different roles.
-In fact, in the presence of a false-alarm (FA) event, the system assumes that some user requests access, while in reality such user does not exist.
+In uRA, the first task of the centralized receiver is to produce an estimate of the list of the active messages, i.e., the list of columns of $\Sm_u$ that have been transmitted for each location $\Lc_u$. { Equivalently, this consists of estimating vector of binary message activities $\underline\av_{u}\in \{0,1\}^{N_u}$ defined in \eqref{tsav}.}

+In random access problems, missed-detection (an active message detected as inactive) and false-alarm (an inactive message detected as active) events play generally different roles.
+In fact, in the presence of a {\em false-alarm} (FA) event, the system assumes that some user requests access, while in reality such user does not exist.
 In this case, according to the uRA protocol sketched in Section \ref{intro}, some transmission resource in the DL is wasted since the system sends an ACK message to an inexistent user, and eventually will be released after some timeout.
-In the presence of a misdetection (MD) event, some user requesting access is not recognized by the system.
+In the presence of a {\em missed-detection} (MD) event, some user requesting access is not recognized by the system.
 In this case, it will receive no ACK in the DL will try again in a subsequence RACH slot after some timeout.
 Depending on whether resource waste or delayed access is the most stringent system constraint, the roles of FA and MD are clearly asymmetric.
 Therefore, minimizing the {\em average} error probability is not operationally meaningful.

-With this motivation in mind, we consider a Neyman-Pearson detection approach \cite{poor1998introduction}, operating at some desired point of the misdetection (MD) -- false alarm (FD) tradeoff curve.
-In the following, we define and analyze an ''effective" (i.e. asymptotically exact) Neyman-Pearson decision rule.
-The vector of binary message activities is defined in \eqref{tsav} as $\underline\av_{u}\in \{0,1\}^{N_u}$.
-For each location/message pair $(u,n) \in [U]\times [N_u]$, the binary hypothesis testing problem has the hypotheses $\Hc_{0} : {a}_{u,n} = 0$, and $\Hc_{1} : {a}_{u,n}=1$.
-From \eqref{dPT}, the ''effective" conditional distribution of the observations $\rv_{u,n}$ given the hypotheses read as
+With this motivation in mind, we consider a Neyman-Pearson detection approach \cite{poor1998introduction}, operating at some desired point of the MD--FD tradeoff curve. { Firstly, from the high-dimensional representation \eqref{DCP}, we have the convergence of each row of $\Rm_u$ as (see Appendix~\ref{proof_cordecop})